|Last Quarterly Update:||9/30/2013|

 The global pet and pet supply store market is concentrated in the Americas, Europe, and the Asia/Pacific region; pets are less common in South Asia, Africa, and the Middle East.
 Major pet populations exist in Brazil, China, Russia, Indonesia, and Japan.
 However, the largest pet market by a wide margin is the US.

-The US pet and pet supply store industry includes about 8,800 stores with combined annual revenue of about $12 billion and is forecast to grow at a high rate in the next two years.
-Key drivers of growth include increasing income levels, as well as a trend toward pet humanization, or treating pets like family members.
+The US pet and pet supply store industry includes about 8,800 stores with combined annual revenue of more than $12 billion.
+Key drivers of growth include a trend toward pet humanization, or treating pets like family members.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options